-Akron Children’s offers a Pediatric Hypertension Clinic that provides the full range of diagnostic services, comprehensive treatment and care coordination for the management of hypertension (high blood pressure) in children and teens.
-The coordinated care of our nephrologists, nurses and dietitians also includes screening for lipid abnormalities (high cholesterol), diabetes and hypertension-related organ damage.
+Our Pediatric Hypertension Clinic provides a full range of diagnostic services, treatment and care coordination for the management of hypertension (high blood pressure) in children and teens.
+This care includes screening for lipid abnormalities (high cholesterol), diabetes and hypertension-related organ damage.

 Because children can have “white coat hypertension,” where anxiety during a doctor’s visit causes elevated readings, we offer 24-hour ambulatory blood pressure monitoring (ABPM).
-This requires your child to wear a monitor for 24 hours, so we can get more accurate blood pressure readings while your child is in the comfortable surroundings of home.
-It can also be used to help the doctor determine if your child’s treatment is working.
+This requires your child to wear a monitor for 24 hours so we can get an accurate blood pressure reading while your child is in more comfortable surroundings.
+It can also be used to help the doctor determine if treatment is working.

 Medical Staff President; Dr. Noah Miller Endowed Chair in Pediatric Medicine; Pediatric Nephrologist